Sumanth-tej/gaming-analytics-sql/README.md

 ---

-## Repository Goal

-The goal of this repository is to strengthen practical SQL skills by solving real-world gaming business scenarios and gradually progressing from intermediate to advanced SQL concepts.
+## 🎯 Business Areas

-The case studies will focus on areas such as:
+The case studies will explore practical gaming business scenarios such as:

-* Game Sales Analysis
+* 🎮 Game Sales Analysis
-* Top Games Analysis
+* 🏆 Top Games Analysis
-* Genre Performance
+* 🎭 Genre Performance
-* Platform Performance
+* 🖥️ Platform Performance
-* Publisher Analysis
+* 🏢 Publisher Analysis
-* Regional Sales Analysis
+* 🌎 Regional Sales Analysis
-* Game Ranking
+* 📈 Game Ranking
-* Year-over-Year Performance
+* 📅 Year-over-Year Performance
-* Advanced Business Analysis
+* 💡 Advanced Business Analysis

+---

+## 🔍 Case Study Approach

-Each case study follows a structured approach:
+Each business case study follows a structured analytical approach:

-* Business Problem
-* Business Objective
+1. **Business Problem**
+2. **Business Objective**
+3. **SQL Analysis**
+4. **Query Output**
+5. **Business Insights**
+6. **Documentation**

+The focus is not only on writing SQL queries, but also on understanding the **business requirement behind each analysis**.

+---

+## 🚀 Repository Goal

+The goal of this repository is to strengthen practical SQL skills by solving **real-world gaming business scenarios** and progressing from intermediate to advanced SQL concepts.

+The project emphasizes:

+* Writing efficient SQL queries
+* Understanding database relationships
+* Choosing the appropriate SQL technique for a business problem
+* Applying intermediate and advanced SQL concepts
-* SQL Solution
+* Translating business requirements into SQL solutions
+* Extracting meaningful insights from data

+---

+## 🛠️ Tools

-* Output
+* Microsoft SQL Server
+* SQL Server Management Studio (SSMS)
-* Business Insights
+* Git
-* Documentation
+* GitHub